neo-ngd/NEO-Tutorial/smartContract/Smart_Contract_basics.md

 	        }
         }

-		// Query the domain owner stored in Storage private static byte[] Query(string domain)
+        private static byte[] Query(string domain)
         {
             return Storage.Get(Storage.CurrentContext, domain);
         }

-		// Register the domain owner using storage private static bool Register(string domain, byte[] owner) {
+        private static bool Register(string domain, byte[] owner) {
 	        // Check if  the owner is the same as the one who invoke the contract